You have never experienced the sensation of being carried over the sea in the embrace of the wind?

 The old fortress city of Rhodes is well worth a stop of a day or two, one of the most interesting historical sites in these islands.
 Alternatively, arrive in Athens, spend a couple days touring, then come on to Leros.

 We have chosen Leros as our base for many reasons: its strategic position in the Dodecanese chain allowing us the best choice of routes around the islands; it has an airport, a reasonable amount of services and not so much tourism as to be unattractive but enough to provide an infrastructure that is convenient.
 Leros still preserves some of its past charm and could be a nice "land" addition to your trip.
 I can recommend a couple small hotels by the shore for some time on land if you choose, or just the night before or after your sail.
+You may also choose to take a room on shore occasionally during the trip, where accomodations are available near where we dock.

 We invite you aboard Pwyll for a vacation which will be most likely, very different from any other holiday experiences that you have ever had.